Carnatic region: Etymology

+districts and quite outside the Kanarese country proper.

 Geography

 The region that was named Carnatic or Karnatak (Kannada, Karnata, Karnatakadesa) by Europeans lies between the Eastern Ghats and the Coromandel Coast in the presidency of Madras.

 The name is applicable only to the country of the Kanarese extending between the Eastern and Western Ghats, over an irregular area narrowing northwards, from Palghat in the south to Bidar in the north including Mysore.
 The extension of the name to the country south of the Karnata was probably due to the Mahommedan conquerors who in the 16th century overthrew the kingdom of Vijayanagara and extended the name which they used for the country north of the Ghats to that south of them.
-After this period the plain country of the south came to be called Karnata Payanghat, or "lowlands," as distinguished from Karnata Balaghat, or "highlands."
+After this period the plain country of the south came to be called Karnata Payanghat, or "lowlands", as distinguished from Karnata Balaghat, or "highlands."
 The misapplication of the name Carnatic was carried by the British a step further.
 Officially, however, this name is no longer applied, "the Carnatic" having become a mere geographical term.
 Administratively the name Carnatic (or rather Karnatak) is now applied only to the Bombay portion of the original Karnata, viz. the districts of Belgaum, Dharwar, and Bijapur, part of North Kanara, and the native states of the Southern Mahratta agency and Kolhapur.

 Sub-divisions

-The region was generally known to Europeans as the Carnatic, not a political or administrative division, is of great historical importance.
+The region generally known to Europeans as the Carnatic, not a political or administrative division, is of great historical importance.
 It extended along the eastern coast about 600 kilometers in length, and between 50 and 100 kilometers in breadth.
 It was bounded on the north by the Guntur circar, and thence it stretched southward to Cape Comorin.
 It was divided into the Southern, Central, and Northern Carnatic.
 The region south of the river Coleroon, passing the town of Trichinopoly, was called the Southern Carnatic.
 The principal towns of this division were Tanjore, Trichinopoly, Madurai, Tranquebar, Negapatam and Tinnevelly.
 The Central Carnatic extended from the Coleroon river to the river Pennar; its chief towns being Madras, Pondicherry, Arcot, Vellore, Cuddalore, Pulicat, Nellore and a few other towns.
 The Northern Carnatic extended from the river Pennar to the northern limit of the country, and the chief town was Ongole.
 The Carnatic, as above defined, comprehended within its limits the maritime provinces of Nellore, Chingleput, South Arcot, Tanjore, Madurai and Tinnevelly, besides the inland districts of North Arcot and Trichinopoly.
 The population of this region consisted chiefly of Brahmanical Hindus.
 Muslims were thinly scattered over the country.

-Just before the British Raj, the British soldiers killed a million Tamils as they passed through a few Carnatic districts.